bloominstituteoftechnology/orientation-web-git/README.md

 - [x] Standard Work Flow

 ---
+this is my new changes that im making to practice editeding code here isnt that convieniant
 ## View this README
 First step complete!
 Welcome and good luck over the next steps!
 If you run into issues please visit the Hub's discussion forums or submit a ticket for assistance.